wiggertdehaan/open_epaper_link_homey/README.txt

-Empower Your Home:
+Welcome to OpenEPaperLink, where your home becomes a canvas of convenience.
+This app revolutionizes the way you interact with your space by integrating e-paper tags with Homey.
+Imagine having essential information displayed where you need it most - a compact e-paper tag in the living room showcasing the day's schedule, or one in the kitchen highlighting a quick recipe for dinner.

-Imagine waking up to an e-paper tag that greets you with the day's forecast, or a tag in the kitchen that displays your favorite recipes.
-With OpenEPaperLink, your home adapts to your life, not the other way around!
+OpenEPaperLink is designed for simplicity and utility.
+It's perfect for small displays, ensuring that only the most pertinent information is shown, free from clutter.
+This integration isn't just about adding smart features to your home; it's about enhancing your daily life with a touch of elegance and efficiency.
+With OpenEPaperLink, your home not only becomes smarter but also more attuned to your personal needs and lifestyle.